fuzzylabs/edge-vision-power-estimation/README.md

 └── README.md
 ```

-- **[desktop](./desktop/README.md)** : This folder contains initial exploration of various approaches to get a TensorRT model from PyTorch model on a desktop/laptop.
+- **[desktop](./desktop/README.md)** : This folder contains initial exploration of various approaches to convert a PyTorch model to a TensorRT model on a desktop/laptop.

 - **[jetson/power_logging](./jetson/power_logging/README.md)** : Jetson folder contains scripts to collect power and runtime measurements, `raw_data` for a Convolutional Neural Network (CNN) model on Jetson devices.
 For this experiment, we used [Jetson Nano Orion Development Kit](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/index.html).